hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The Complete Guide to Hiking Quilotoa Loop in 3 Days

-This definitive hiking guide includes a free Quilotoa Loop map that follows the north to south standard Quilotoa Loop route.
+This definitive Quilotoa Loop trekking guide includes a Quilotoa Loop map that follows the north-to-south standard trekking route.
 Enjoy this relaxed 3 day Quilotoa Loop itinerary and appreciate one of the most popular stops along the breathtaking Ecuador Volcano Alley.

 Walk slow with intention and feel the magic powers of the Andes Mountains.
 The grand finale is the glistening Quilotoa Crater Lake, the ultimate reward after 3 days of walking.
 Although it was incredible, to me, this trek was all about the journey, and the simple moments along the way.

 Did you hike Quilotoa Loop?
-What route did you follow?
-Did this 3 day Quilotoa Loop travel guide come in handy?
-What did you think of this popular Ecuador trekking route?
+Did this 3 day Quilotoa Loop travel guide come in handy or are there any updates that I should know about?
+What did you think of this popular trekking route in Ecuador trekking route?
 Let me know in the comments below!

 Disclaimer: There’s a chance this post contains affiliate links, and I receive a small (but grateful) portion of the sale.
 There’s no extra cost to you, and I only promote things that I use and love.